 When starting a California LLC, choosing the right name is crucial.
 You want a name that not only represents your brand but also complies with state regulations.

-Before you get too attached to a name, consider trademark considerations to make sure it’s available and isn’t already taken by another business.
+Another important thing to remember is to consider a trademark to make sure it’s available and not already taken by another business.

 To come up with potential names for your LLC, try brainstorming techniques such as word associations, combining words or phrases that relate to your business, or using acronyms.

-It’s important to keep in mind that your LLC’s name should be unique and distinguishable from any other business operating in California.
-Once you have a list of potential names, check the availability of each one through the Secretary of State’s Business Search tool.
+Once you have a list of potential names, check their availability through the Secretary of State’s Business Search tool.

 With careful consideration and research, you can choose a memorable and legally compliant name for your California LLC.